-But when he happined to be with those of the contrary Faction, with whom he thought he might talk very freely concerning this Prince, his Language was the very reverse.
-"Then he was a Man canker'd with Ambition, and in some Contrivance against the Government.
-He had only removed him from Condahar, said be, because he thought he looked over his Shoulders, and saw too far into his Designs, and because he was too zealous a Servant, to his Liking, for the King's Interests, and too well inclined to maintain his Countrymen in their Obedience.
-Then he complained of the Disorders committed by the Georgian Troops, which this Prince had brought with him, and which, says be, serve only to oppress the Province.
-Why should the King.
+But when he happened to be with those of the contrary Faction, with whom he thought he might talk very freely concerning this Prince, his Language was the very reverfe.
+"Then he was a Man canker'd with Ambi-"tion, and in fome Contrivance against the "Government.
+He had only removed him "from Candahar, faid he, because he thought "he looked over his Shoulders, and faw too "far into his Defigns, and because he was too "zealous a Servant, to his Liking, for the "King's Interests, and too well inclined to "maintain his Countrymen in their Obedi-Then he complained of the Difor-"ders committed by the Georgian Troops, " which this Prince had brought with him, and "which, fays he, serve only to oppress the "Province.
+Why should the Kingdom be "put to the Expence of maintaining an Ar-"my, which has the Stain of a late Rebel-"lion fresh upon it, and which perhaps is bat-"tening at Candabar, only to begin a new one?
+"If there was an absolute Necessity for keep-"ing up an Army in that Province, it were "much better that they should be Troops "and Generals of the Persian Nation, who ' might

-" dom be put to the Expence of maintaining an Ar-" my, which has the Stain of a late Rebellion fresh apon it, and which perhaps is battening at Candahar, only to begin a new one?
-If there was an ab-" folute Necessity for keeping up an Army in that corprovince, it were much better that they should be "Thoops and Generals of the Persian Nation, who " might be Gainers by the Abundance of a Country 6 folikely to enrich them."
-And upon this Topick he warmly press'd them, one after another, to have an Eye to this Government, by telling them how easily they might make their Fortunes there, without any Noise, and offering them his hearty Services to that End.
-He back'd these Discourses, which he took care to time well, with Presents of that kind, which are welcome from a fine Gentleman, and which one would think might be given and received without any Consequence, though generally they touch to the Ouick.
+' might be Gainers by the Abundance of a Country fo likely to enrich them.'
+And upon this Topick he warmly preis'd them, one after another, to have an Eye to this Government, by telling them how eafily they migh. make their Fortunes there, without any Nosse, and offering them his hearty Services to that End.
+He back'd these Discourses, which he took care to time well, with Presents of that kind, which are welcome from a fine Gentleman, and which one would think might be given and received without any Consequence, though generally they touch to the Quick.
 Those were fine India Calicoes, which are very much coveted in Persia, and especially certain Woollen Stuffs, which are more prized there than Cloth of Gold.
-Having so much Wealth at his Command, he spared no Cost to get what was the nicest, most exquisite, and best wlought of the Kind, and bestow'd them so happily among the chief Men of the two Factions at Court, that he acquired an equal In-It was by these artful Methods, this terest with both. fubtle Management that he absolutely demolished all Prejudices that had been raised against him; and that from a Man who was suspected, and, as it were, a Prifoner of State when he came to Court, he came to be distinguished there as a Confident, and to have a great Share in the King's Favour, to whom he was as acceptable as the most favoured of his Courtiers.
+Having so much Wealth at his Command, he spared no Cost to get what was the nicest, most exquisite, and best wrought of the Kind, and bestow'd them so happily among the chief Men of the two Factions at Court, that he acquired an equal Interest with both.
+It was by these artful Methods, this fubtle Management that he abfolutely demolished all Prejudices that had been raised against him; and that from a Man who was suspected, and, as it were, a Prifoner of State when he came to Court, he came to be diffinguished there as a Confident, and to have a great Share in the King's Favour, to whom he was as a cceptable as the most favoured of his Courtiers.